 Sally Ride was born on May 26, 1951, in Encino, Los Angeles, California.
 The older of two children, she was interested in science from a young age and was also a nationally ranked tennis player.

-Ride studied at Swarthmore College and the University of California, San Diego before earning her bachelor’s in English and physics from Stanford.
-She went on to earn a masters and PhD in physics in 1975 and 1978.
+Ride studied at Swarthmore College and the University of California before earning her bachelor’s in English and physics from Stanford.
+There went on to earn a masters and PhD in physics in 1975 and 1978.
 Also in 1978, Stanford ran an ad in the student newspaper looking for people to join the space program.
 Ride was among the 8,000 people who applied.